-achieve this, we calculated the ICER.
-The ICER provides a measure of additional cost for each additional unit gain of effectiveness delivered by the intervention [18].
-The ICER was calculated as cost per unit change in age- and sex-specific BMI percentile from baseline to 2-year follow-up.
-Survey data collected at baseline and at the end of years 1 and 2 included the following items regarding costs:
+For this study we conducted a cost-effectiveness analysis which is a way to consider the marginal cost (in monetary terms) and the marginal benefit (expressed as natural units BMI units in this case) of an intervention in comparison to an appropriate alternative.18 To achieve this, we calculated the Incremental Cost Effectiveness Ratio (ICER).
+The ICER provides a measure of additional cost for each additional unit-gain of effectiveness delivered by the intervention.18 The ICER was calculated as cost per unit-change in age- and sex-specific BMI percentile from baseline to two-year follow-up.
+Survey data collected at baseline and at the end of years one and two included the following items regarding costs:

-- a.
-Parent-reported health care use for the child over the previous 12 months, including out-of-pocket prescription costs, health care visits, and missed work related to health care encounters of any kind (example question: "Over the past 12 months about how many of the following health care visits has your child had: - emergency department visits, sick visits for a new illness or problem, sick visits for a chronic illness or problem, checkup visits not including visits for this study").
+a) Parent-reported healthcare utilization for the child over the previous 12 months including out-of-pocket prescription costs, healthcare visits, and missed work related to healthcare encounters of any kind (Example question: "Over the past 12 months about how many of the following health care visits has your child had: Emergency Department visits, Sick visits for a new illness or problem, Sick visits for a chronic illness or problem, Checkup visits not including visits for this study").
 Categorical response choices were provided only in one instance (for out-of-pocket prescription medications) to assist respondents in estimating broad strata of their cost burden.
 No tools were provided to aid recall and no electronic records were used to capture costs.
-Parent reports of patients' health care visits were used to calculate health care use costs. - Parent-reported food costs (including dining out costs, grocery costs) were collected via open ended questions asked annually (i.e., In a typical week how much do you spend on groceries for the whole household? \$\\\\\\\; of note, no cost strata were provided).
+Parent reports of patients' healthcare visits were used to calculate healthcare utilization costs as described below.

+b) Parent-reported food costs (including dining out costs, grocery costs) were collected via open ended questions asked annually (i.e., In a typical week how much do you spend on groceries for the whole household? \$; of note, no cost strata were provided)